Metroid Prime: Trilogy: Development

-In 2004, while Retro Studios was finishing Echoes, senior producer Bryan Walker suggested to studio president Michael Kelbaugh to "do something for the fans by putting all the games together on a single disc in a collector[']s 'trilogy' edition".
-Kelbaugh sent the proposal to Nintendo.
-Development started shortly before the release of Corruption, and employed a team of four staff members, as most of the crew was busy with Donkey Kong Country Returns.
+In 2004, while Retro Studios was finishing work on Metroid Prime 2: Echoes, senior producer Bryan Walker suggested Retro "do something for the fans by putting all the games together on a single disc in a collector[']s 'trilogy' edition".
+The studio president, Michael Kelbaugh, sent the proposal to Nintendo, who agreed.
+Development began shortly before the launch of Metroid Prime 3: Corruption, with a team of four, as most of the crew were busy with Donkey Kong Country Returns.
 Prime series producer Kensuke Tanabe asked the staff to resolve most of the glitches for the Trilogy release to prevent sequence breaking.

-Walker considered the compilation to be "an almost unheard of opportunity to take something you had already released and make it better".
-Senior designer Mike Wikan said most of the content additions were subtle changes, such as streamlining the engines for steady framerates and shorter loading times, and higher resolution textures.
-Prime had the addition of light bloom, and Echoes had difficulty tweaks to make it "more accessible to those who were really intimidated early on".
-For Corruption, the code was examined to find ways to make it run faster and better than in the original Wii release.
-The particle and water ripple effects found in the original versions of Prime were reduced, while the word "damn" uttered by the character Admiral Dane in Corruptions original release was also replaced with "no".
+Walker considered the compilation "an almost unheard of opportunity to take something you had already released and make it better".
+Senior designer Mike Wikan said most of the additions were subtle, such as higher-resolution textures and streamlining the engines for steady framerates and shorter loading times.
+The team added bloom lighting to Prime, adjusted the difficulty of Echoes to make it more accessible to new players, and optimized Corruption to run more efficiently.
+The particle and water ripple effects in Prime were reduced, and the word "damn", uttered by the character Admiral Dane in Corruption, was replaced with "no".